-Pot-bound roots: If you see roots coming out the bottom of the drainage holes, it could be time for a larger container.
+- Pot-bound roots: If you see roots coming out the bottom of the drainage holes, it could be time for a larger container.
 Check out our guide to repotting so you don't overdo it on the sizing.

-Insects or mites: Manually remove or gently spray any life-sucking insects found on your houseplants with Ortho® Bug B Gon® Eco Insecticide Ready-To-Use.
+- Insects or mites: Manually remove or gently spray any life-sucking insects found on your houseplants with Ortho® Insect, Mite & Disease 3-in-1 Ready to Use.
 Do not use it on edibles, and always follow all label directions.